wilsonliaows/docs/connectors/quick-base/action-import-csv.md

 ![Blank Record ID](/assets/images/connectors/quick-base/csv-import-record-id-blank.png)

 #### Create & update records using default key field
-If you want to use default key field to create & update Quick Base records at the same time, first you need to include a column containing Quick Base record ID in your CSV file.
+You may want to use the default key field `Record ID#` to create & update Quick Base records at the same time.

+First you need to include a column containing Quick Base record ID in your CSV file.

 ![Record ID column in CSV file](/assets/images/connectors/quick-base/csv-record-id.png)